XanXus96/xanxus96.github.io/all_collections/_posts/2020-06-27-customize-your-terminal-header.md

 ![figlet -f slant "it may help" \| lolcat](../../../../../assets/images/posts/customize-your-terminal-header-5.png)

-# CUSTOMIZING Your TERMINAL HEADER
+# CUSTOMIZING YOUR TERMINAL HEADER

 To customize our terminal header we will add some **figlet**+**lolcat** commands on our shell configuration profile file, why there ?
 It's because this file is executed on every new terminal session's launch, It is as if we run those commands on every new terminal session.